mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > approximately using the Monte Carlo method.

 #### 2011: ["Approximate Nearest Neighbor Search Small World Approach"](https://www.iiis.org/CDs2011/CD2011IDI/ICTA_2011/PapersPdf/CT175ON.pdf)

+Finally we've hit the authors of the eventual HNSW paper, who are responding to the above work:

 > Raynet is the closest work to ours in terms of general concept.
 But
 > unlike Raynet, we propose a structure that works with objects from